-Several methods have been developed to detect past population size changes using genetic data but can have differing efficacy depending on the timeframe of change.
-Both MSVAR (Beaumont 1999) (which uses likelihood-based methods coupled with Monte Carlo integration) and ABCtoolbox (Wegmann et al. 2010) (which uses approximate Bayesian computation, ABC) are based on coalescent theory (Kingman 1982) and are effective at detecting old (> 50 generations ago) and/or severe (100-fold change in population size for either contractions or expansions) demographic changes.
-However, recent declines (within the last 10 generations) are not robustly detected using these methods (e.g., Girod et al. 2011).
+Several methods have been developed to detect past population size changes using genetic data, but can have differing efficacy depending on the timeframe of change.
+Both MSVAR (Beaumont 1999) (which uses likelihood-based methods coupled with Monte Carlo integration) and ABCtoolbox (Wegmann et al. 2010) (which uses Approximate Bayesian Computation, ABC) are based on coalescent theory (Kingsman 1982) and are effective at detecting old (>50 generations ago) and/or severe (100-fold change in population size for either contractions or expansions) demographic changes.
+However, recent declines (within the last 10 generations) are not robustly detected using these methods (e.g. Girod et al. 2011).

 A different and commonly utilised alternative is provided by the software BOTTLENECK (Cornuet and Luikart 1996), which provides a more suitable approach for microsatellite genotype datasets where recent population history is being investigated.
-BOTTLENECK compares the expected heterozygosity ($H{e,eq}$) at mutation-drift equilibrium, based on the observed number of alleles (k) among n samples, to the actual (observed) value of expected heterozygosity (H_e) for the samples-allowing detection of recent (within between 2 N_e and 4 N_e generations ago) changes in population size based on temporary excess H_e ($H_e > H{e,eq}$), resulting from the faster loss of allelic richness than heterozygosity in bottlenecks (Nei, Maruyama, and Chakraborty 1975; Cornuet and Luikart 1996).
-The same computational approach can also identify heterozygosity deficiency (i.e., $H{\rm e}$ < equilibrium $H{\rm e,eq}$), indicative of recent population expansion (empirically validated by, e.g., Donnelly, Licht, and Lehmann 2001).
+BOTTLENECK compares the expected heterozygosity ( $H{e,eq}$ ) at mutation-drift equilibrium, based on the observed number of alleles (k) among n samples, to the actual (observed) value of expected heterozygosity ( $H_e$ ) for the samples - allowing detection of recent (within between 2 Ne and 4 Ne generations ago) changes in population size based on temporary excess $H_e$ ( $H_e > H{e,eq}$ ), resulting from the faster loss of allelic richness than heterozygosity in bottlenecks (Nei et al, 1975; Cornuet & Luikart 1996).
+The same computational approach can also identify heterozygosity deficiency (i.e. $H_e <$ equilibrium $H{e,eq}$ ), indicative of recent population expansion (empirically validated by e.g. Donnelly et al. 2001).